Best Practices¶

 This page outlines recommended practices for securely and efficiently using the pacersdk library when working with the PACER Case Locator (PCL) API.

-Avoid hardcoding your PACER credentials directly into your scripts or source code.
+Avoid hardcoding your PACER credentials or secrets directly into your scripts or source code.

 Recommendations: